-Kendo („Way of the Sword“) is a Japanese martial art that has its roots in the many schools of traditional samurai swordsmanship, or kenjutsu.
-It is a physically and mentally challenging activity that combines strong martial arts values with sport-like physical elements.
-Armed with a bamboo sword, called a shinai, and in armour (bogu), a kendo sparring match is like playing chess, a battle of wits, bluffs and double bluffs; a good Kendoka can manipulate her opponent into attacking, giving opportunity to strike.
-Kendo is an explosive art too; from seeming motionless to strike in an instant, the strikes fluid and attacking with both body and spirit.
-Through Kendo, can you unify your body, mind and spirit (Ki Ken Tai Ichi) to think and act as one being.
+Kendo is a Japanese martial art that has its roots in the many schools of traditional samurai swordsmanship, or kenjutsu.
+It is a physically and mentally challenging activity that combines strong budo values with sporting elements.
+Armed with a bamboo sword, called a shinai, and in protective armour (bogu), a kendo sparring match is like playing chess, a battle of wits, bluffs and double bluffs; a good Kendoka can manipulate their opponent to achieve victory.

 We host 2 regularly scheduled training sessions per week and can attend an additional 2 sessions at the Aberdeen City club.